One place for answers

 Below you will find answers to the questions we get asked the most about our NGS services.
 If you have any question that we haven’t been able to answer, please do not hesitate to contact our team.

 You can browse the topics below to find the answer you are looking for.
 GenomeScan can perform your project under ISO/IEC 17025 and/or ISO 15189.

 1. Which services do you offer?

 GenomeScan offers a broad portfolio of DNA, RNA and epigenetic sequencing solutions and bioinformatics analysis services.
 Download our Sample Submission Guide for an overview.

 2. Can you provide proof of competence?

 We can proudly say that multiple bodies, including the Dutch Accreditation Council (RvA), have endorsed our competence in genome analysis, transcriptomics, and epigenetics.
 In consecutive years, customers have rated our service with an average score of 8.9 (out of 10) or higher.
-GenomeScan has an ISO15189 accreditation (M309) for its diagnostic activities and an ISO/IEC17025 accreditation (L518) for all activities within its accreditation scope.
-Furthermore, the company can provide OECD GLP and GCLP services if required.
-Customers are welcome to visit and/or audit the GenomeScan laboratory to verify our quality standards.
+GenomeScan has an ISO15189 accreditation (M309) for its diagnostic activities performed with WES and WGS and an ISO/IEC17025 accreditation (L518) for all activities within its accreditation scope.
+Our certificates of these accreditations can be found here.

 3. Are you a certified service provider (e.g. Illumina, PacBio, Agilent)?